Setup WPSOLR and Aiven

 3.6 Copy the cluster service URL with its default access key/secret

-4 – Create the Aiven Elasticsearch index from WPSOLR admin
+4 – Create the Aiven Elasticsearch or OpenSearch index from WPSOLR admin

 4.1 The WPSOLR new index form